Abstract Integration

 We approximate the integral of a nonnegative function \(g\) using simple functions.

-For a nonnegative (extended-valued) measurable function \(g: \Omega \to [0, \infty]\), we let \(S(g)\) be the
+For a nonnegative, possibly extended-valued, measurable function \(g: \Omega \to [0, \infty]\), let \(S(g)\)

 \[